-However, having a policy in place is only the start in protecting your network from cyber crime.
-As a small business, it’s important that you take the necessary steps to improve your cyber security.
-In this guide, we’ll discuss some of the best ways to protect your business from cyber attacks, including:
+However, having a policy in place is only the start of protecting your network from cybercrime.
+As a small business, you must take the necessary steps to improve your cybersecurity.
+In this guide, we’ll discuss some of the best ways to protect your business from cyberattacks, including:

 - Training staff

 While most cyber-attacks are the work of someone outside your organisation, many breaches can also happen due to human error within your business.
 For instance, phishing scams and inadvertently downloading malware can create huge problems for a business.

 It is important that you train new staff on corporate security policies, as well as update existing staff, to make sure everyone is up to speed on a range of cybersecurity problems.
 By downloading a dodgy attachment in an email, you are essentially providing an entry point for the attacker.